Shim v. Buechel: Florida Courts Can Compel Turnover of Foreign Assets

 The creditors filed a motion to compel Shim to turn over the $4 million.
 They argued that the trial court could issue the order under § 56.29(6) because it had in personam jurisdiction over Shim.
 The trial court denied the motion, reasoning that Florida courts lack in rem or quasi in rem jurisdiction over foreign property.

-The DCA Conflict
+How the DCA Conflict Developed

-The Holding
+The Florida Supreme Court’s Holding

 The Florida Supreme Court approved the Fifth District’s holding and disapproved Sargeant.
 The opinion was unanimous.
 Justice Labarga authored the decision, with Chief Justice Canady and Justices Polston, Lawson, Muñiz, Couriel, and Grosshans concurring.

 The Court also rejected Shim’s argument that the trial court was applying Florida law extraterritorially.
-The order does not act on the property itself.
-It acts on the debtor.
+The order does not act on the property itself—it acts on the debtor.
 A court with in personam jurisdiction over a debtor can order that debtor to do anything within the debtor’s power, including transferring assets located abroad.
 If the debtor refuses, the court enforces compliance through contempt, which is a sanction against the person.

 The distinction between in personam and in rem jurisdiction is what makes the Shim holding work.
 A Florida court cannot directly seize a bank account in South Korea or cancel a stock certificate in the Bahamas.
 It has no authority over foreign property as property.